What Is Behavioral Therapy And What Are Its Benefits?

 Flooding

 Flooding is a procedure used by behavior therapists that involves exposing an individual to objects or situations they may be afraid of.
-An example of this could include exposing an individual with a fear of cats to pictures of cats, conversations about cats, and a real cat.
+An example of this could include exposing an individual who fears cats to pictures of cats, conversations about cats, and a real cat.
 Through flooding, an individual may learn that their fear response is not congruent with the actual danger of the situation.

-The individual cannot avoid the situation or object during the procedure, which forces them to embrace their fear.
+During the procedure, the individual cannot avoid the situation or object, which forces them to embrace their fear.
 However, the approach can be disconcerting for some, so an experienced therapist is usually needed to facilitate the process.

 Systematic desensitization